-Starting an IT project is challenging for the client and the entire team.
-One of the key elements in its implementation is the selection of an appropriate methodology.
-Depending on the chosen method, there are differences in delivery time, budget and even the level of decision-making of the client.
+Starting an IT project can be a daunting task for both the client and the entire team.
+Selecting an appropriate methodology is one of the key elements in ensuring a successful implementation.
+Depending on the method chosen, there can be differences in delivery time, budget, and even the level of decision-making required from the client.
 Is there an ideal method?
-The approach to an IT project should, first of all, be well thought out.
-It is important to clearly outline expectations, analyze it together with the team, ask the right questions and estimate the time consumption of the task.
-It is only possible to select the right method to proceed with the work at this stage.
+The approach to an IT project should be well thought out.
+It is important to clearly outline expectations, analyze them together with the team, ask the right questions, and estimate the time required to complete the task.
+It is only at this stage that the appropriate method can be selected to proceed with the work.

 Popular methodologies for managing IT projects